arktypeio/arktype/ark/attest/README.md

 `skipTypes` is extremely useful for iterating quickly during development without having to typecheck your project to test runtime logic.

-When this setting is enabled, setup will skip typechecking and all assertions requiring type information will be skipped.
+When this setting is enabled, setup will skip type checking and all assertions requiring type information will be skipped.

 You likely want two scripts, one for running tests with types and one for tests without: